anaef/lua-linear/doc/Program.md

 ## `linear.quantile (values, r)`

 Returns the quantile with normalized rank `r` within the specified values.
-If `r` is a list of values, the function returns a list of quantiles with the requested normalized ranks.
+If `r` is a list of values, the function returns a list of quantiles with the respective normalized ranks.
 The normalized ranks must satisfy $0 \le r \le 1$.

 The function creates a temporary, sorted copy of the values, and then uses linear interpolation